dominatorX/MEmeL-code/readme.txt

-Code for paper "Learning from Emergence: A Study on Proactively Inhibiting the Monosemantic Neurons of Artificial Neural Networks"
+Code for paper "Learning from Emergence: A Study on Proactively Inhibiting the Monosemantic Neurons of Artificial Neural Networks" KDD 2024.
+[Access](https://arxiv.org/pdf/2312.11560)

 The core module "EmeL.py" is located in the home directory.
 To use it, simply insert it after any layer(s) of a network.